tmbuza/iMAP/README.md

 ```

 ### Statistical analysis
 > Statistical analysis compares the variables, and variables are very specific and unique in different studies.
-Below are links to the specified statistical analysis:
+Below are links to most important statistical analyses in microbiome studies:

 * [AMOVA](https://mothur.org/wiki/Amova)
 * [HOMOVA](https://mothur.org/wiki/Homova)